 Besides appearing in the lining of the lungs, mesothelioma can also develop in the lining of the abdomen, heart, or testicles.

 There are no official staging systems for the other types of mesothelioma.
-That said, doctors can still note how far the cancer has spread when making a diagnosis.
+However, doctors can still note how far the cancer has spread when diagnosing.

 For example, patients may have early-stage peritoneal mesothelioma if the cancerous tumors have not spread past the abdominal lining (peritoneum).